jgreely/genaistuff/README.md

   [heavily-randomized prompt](https://discord.com/channels/1243166023859961988/1396143088560242708)
   posted to the SwarmUI Discord channel by user Hippotes, with some typos corrected and some weights added.
 Use as __p/random__.

+## Obsolete (see swarmctl.py)

+* refinewall.sh - SwarmUI CLI that re-generates an image with refining and upscaling turned on (specifically for 4K wallpaper from 1024x576/576x1024). -w/-t options to override the base size to 1920x1080/1080x1920 and upscaling to 2x, for better results from models that can handle the higher base resolution. -v option to generate variations to try to eliminate defects (start small, around 0.05).